Alert Ready: Public awareness testing

 Public awareness tests are held twice per-year, in which a 30-second test message (60 seconds in provinces where bilingual messages are issued) is distributed to radio and television outlets, and a Cell Broadcast message is sent to wireless phones.
 One is held on a Wednesday in May during Public Safety Canada's Emergency Preparedness Week, and the second is held in November.

 Initially, five tests were scheduled annually, in May and quarterly on the third Wednesday of every third month of the year.
 After the introduction of wireless alerts in May 2018, however, SOREM quietly ceased all quarterly tests, citing concerns that tests only directed to broadcast media could cause confusion to the public over the effectiveness and correct operation of the extended system.
 The CRTC supported this position, officially requiring wireless service providers to participate in two public-visible alerts per year, distributed on all platforms.

-There is precedent for alert tests to be postponed or cancelled on a regional basis if there is an ongoing threat of an actual emergency in an area, such as for instance, Spring flooding in parts of Ontario and Quebec in May 2019.
-Contrarily in 2023, Alberta opted out of the national schedule, moving its first test up from May to March 1, 2023, to coincide with the designated start of wildfire season, and opted out of the nationwide test in November, considering it unnecessary due to the large volume of alerts that had been issued in the province since March due to tornadoes and wildfires.
+There is precedent for alert tests to be postponed or cancelled on a regional basis if there is an ongoing threat of an actual emergency in an area, such as spring flooding in parts of Ontario and Quebec in May 2019.
+Contrarily in 2023, Alberta opted out of the national schedule, moving its first test up from May to 1 March 2023, to coincide with the designated start of wildfire season, and opted out of the nationwide test in November, considering it unnecessary due to the large volume of alerts that had been issued in the province since March due to tornadoes and wildfires.

-The May 2024 test (May 8, 2024) in most provinces and territories (excluding Manitoba, the Northwest Territories, Nova Scotia and Prince Edward Island) was, for the first time, issued by the federal government via Public Safety Canada rather than the individual provinces.
-Ontario was held over to the following week (May 15).
+The May 2024 test (8 May 2024) in most provinces and territories (excluding Manitoba, the Northwest Territories, Nova Scotia and Prince Edward Island) was, for the first time, issued by the federal government via Public Safety Canada rather than the individual provinces.
+Ontario was held over to the following week (15 May).